JamesonThai/WebBasedAntivirus/README.md

 Stores the information regarding the infected files in input, such as name of the malware (not the name of the file), the sequence of bytes, etc...

 Although ambigouous, the goal is to obtain a basic understanding on how malware detection works and how to identify, safely store and sanitize inputs.
+Ofcourse, this is still a work in progress and that there is no way to obtain the perfect all around antivirus, but we can come close.